ckstevenson/ansible-role-headscale/README.md

 Requirements
 ------------

 Everyting to install headscale is satisfied with the ansible.builtin collection.
-Ansible development dependencies are handled by [poetry](https://python-poetry.org/).

 Role Variables
 --------------